Braneworlds in Warped Einsteinian Cubic Gravity: Einstenian cubic gravity in 5D

+In this section, we construct an Einstenian cubic gravity (ECT) in a five dimensional curved spacetime as an effective field theory.
+Besides the usual Einstein-Hilbert (EH) term, we consider quadratic and cubic terms as perturbative corrections of the EH term.
+In five dimensions, the quadratic terms cannot be neglected, and under certain conditions, this interaction is indeed the Gauss-Bonnet (GB) term.

-In this section, we present the gravitational theory with high-derivative terms, up to cubic interactions, within the context of braneworlds.
-Assuming a 5-dimensional spacetime described by a warped metric, the quadratic order, as we will see, cannot be neglected.
-Furthermore, under certain conditions, this interaction constructed by contractions of two Riemann tensors is indeed the GB term.
-On the other hand, the cubic interaction, being a six-derivative interaction, is more intricate than the quadratic one.
-This is due to the increased possibility of contractions between Riemann tensors and derivatives of these tensors.
-As demonstrated in Ref. \cite{Myers:2010ru}, there are a total of 13 possible contractions, but only 10 persist when we discard the total derivative terms.
+We start by considering all the possible terms constructed with contractions of the Riemann tensor up to cubic order.
+As shown in Ref. \cite{Myers:2010ru}, there are a total of 13 possible contractions, but only 10 persist when we discard the total derivative terms.
 We can streamline the possibilities by focusing solely on contractions with the curvature tensor, excluding the derivatives of the tensor and the scalar of Ricci.
 This reduces the options to only 8.
 For the sake of simplicity, this article adopts this more straightforward set.

 The action of such a theory can be written as

 where $\kappa_5 = 8 \pi G_{5}$ is the Newton's constant in five dimensions and $\Lambda_0$ is the cosmological constant.
 Further, the $\mathcal{L}_m$ is the matter Lagrangian.
 The $\mathcal{L} ^{(2)}$ are complete sets of quadratic invariants and $\alpha_i$ are coupling constants with mass dimension.
 On the other hand, we have that $\mathcal{L}^{(3)}$ composes the cubic invariants where $\lambda$ is a parameter with length dimension and $\beta_{i}$ are dimensionless coupling constants.
 These Lagrangians are chosen to be composed of the following invariants: